 Get a partner!
 You are each going to make a wireframe for a web page, then switch and build each other's designs.

-The design should include a navigation menu, a logo, and layout and positioning for media.
+The design should include a navigation menu, a simple logo, and layout and positioning for media.
 Beyond that, the content can be anything you choose.
-Make the wireframe with outlines, elements, and sizes.
-They will probably be a little rough - I want us to devote most of the time to building the sites in HTML and CSS.
+The wireframes will probably be a little rough - I want us to devote most of the time to building the sites in HTML and CSS.

 Whoever creates the wireframe should also create the images and assets for the page.
 In other words, you should provide your partner with all of the "raw materials" necessary to build your design.